Bring the taste of Hawaii to your table, but add a bit of a California twist with this Ahi Poke Bowl with Quinoa and Avocado.

 And now, almost 20 years later, I haven’t quite lost my sense of adventure – although it has been sidetracked for a bit.
 My adventures are with the kids.
 I enjoy watching their eyes glow while experiencing something new: a new taste or a new thrill.

 Although I had enjoyed poke in California, there was something surreal about enjoying this Hawaiian dish in Hawaii.
-Poke means “chunk” in Hawaiian, and the Ahi Poke Bowl is typically raw ahi tuna cut into chunks with a special sauce.
 But the beauty of the food world, is that you can create this dish, as well as any other dishes, and develop it with your own twist and interpretation.

-Several weeks ago, a friend of mine introduced me to a new restaurant.
-On the menu was an Ahi Poke Bowl.
+Several weeks ago, a friend of mine introduced me to a new restaurant nearby.
+On the menu was an ahi poke bowl.
 You had the option of eating it with rice or quinoa.
-I reminded again of my mesmerizing trip to Hawaii.
+I was reminded again of my mesmerizing trip to Hawaii.

-I have many Asian markets close to me so I quickly visited them after my lunch.
-I purchase sushi grade ahi tuna and salmon.
+Because you are eating raw fish, you need to use sushi grade fish to make an ahi poke bowl.
+I purchased sushi grade ahi tuna and salmon from my local asian market.
 No rules limit your poke to just tuna.
 I have pictured ahi tuna, but enjoyed this poke bowl with salmon or yellow tail, too.

-I served my Ahi Poke Bowl over a bed of quinoa pilaf, but you can also use brown rice or white rice.
-For low-carbers, you can use shredded cabbage.
-The rest of accompaniments are up to, but I used cucumber, radish, seaweed salad (bought at the store, but here’s a recipe to make your own), pickled ginger, fresh cilantro and avocado – because in California, you serve everything with avocado!
+I served my ahi poke over a bed of quinoa pilaf, but if you are low-carbing it, you can use shredded cabbage.
+The rest of accompaniments are up to, but I used cucumber, radish, seaweed salad (bought at the store, but here’s a recipe to make your own seaweed salad), pickled ginger, fresh cilantro and avocado – because in California, you serve everything with avocado!

 Where do your culinary adventures take you?